There are many different ways to do a B2B Paid media strategy. When done right, your SaaS company will reap the benefits. Here’s how to tackle paid...

 Once you have valuable content that answers your prospect's questions, it’s time to compliment your paid ads strategy.
 For example, advertise a landing page that offers your prospects an audit, template, or eBook in exchange for their contact information.

 You can continue to nurture your contacts with other relevant content, moving them down the funnel towards the decision phase.
 The biggest takeaway here is to advertise content you know your prospects want.
-If you aren’t well-acquainted with your Ideal Customer Profile (ICP), use our template to narrow them down.

 The future of ad blockers and digital marketing